Latest update: 2020-04-15 17:21:52

 If necessary, the Director General of the LRA may refuse the professional's registration.
 However, where the person is subject to such a ban in a third state in the EU or the EEA, the Director General of the ARS may authorise him to practise.

-To go further Article L. 4343-3 of the Public Health Code.
+For further information: Article L. 4343-3 of the Public Health Code.

 The speech therapist as a professional is required to take out insurance to cover him against the risks incurred during his activity.